SaltyGoo/saltygoo.github.io/pages/BaldurHex/01-CloakwoodGrove.md

 <span class="grey" id="result" > Click the button above to generate an encounter. <br></span>

+Do not hesitate to replace any named NPC by one the players have already met from time to time!
+It makes for a better story.

  ---

 <h2>Feature A - Old Standing Stones</h2>